hiimzackjones/hiimzackjones.github.io/_posts/2017-09-04-How-I-Plan-To-Use-This-Site.md

 ---
 layout: post
-title:  "How I Plan To Use This site"
+title:  "How I plan to use this site."
 date:   2017-09-05 24:35:00 -0500
 categories: General
 ---